Cindy Campbell: Scary Movie 4

+Scary Movie (2026)

+Twenty-years following Scary Movie 4.
+She now has two daughters, Sara (with her ex-boyfriend, Bobby) and Tuesday, but has been estranged from them for years due to her constant worry that Ghostface will return, leading her to turn her home into a trap.
+Sara and she hadn't spoken for 6 years, but they reconnected following Tuesday's attack by Ghostface, believed to be a ploy to lure her out of the house.
+While they are targeted by a new killer impersonating the original Ghostface killer as well as mimicking other horror icons.
+She is a parody of the incarnation of Laurie Strode from the 2018-2022 Blumhouse Halloween trilogy.

 Development

 Parody and inspiration

-In Scary Movie, Cindy is a parody of Sidney Prescott from Scream and Julie James from I Know What You Did Last Summer.
+In Scary Movie (2000), Cindy is a parody of Sidney Prescott from Scream and Julie James from I Know What You Did Last Summer.
 Her first name is a play on Sidney, while her last name is taken from Neve Campbell, who portrayed Sidney in the Scream franchise.

 Casting and portrayal

-In an interview with People, it was revealed that Anna Faris beat out about hundreds of actresses who auditioned for the role of Cindy.
+In an interview with People, it was revealed that Anna Faris beat out about hundreds of actresses who auditioned for the role of Cindy, such as Melissa Joan Hart.
+Alicia Silverstone reportedly turned down the role.
 Keenen Ivory Wayans, director of the first two films, said about Faris that "there was a great freshness about her, because [she] had nothing to lose.
 She didn't think in a million years she was going to get the part".

 Faris revealed that Scary Movie was her first Hollywood audition and that she highly enjoyed working on the franchise as it allowed her to be funny, feeling that female characters are not often allowed to be funny in films.
 Additionally, she stated that one of the things she liked about the franchise is that "[they] can spoof whatever [they want,] take what's popular at the moment and slide it into a very complicated plot structure".